kubernetes-sigs/cluster-api/docs/proposals/20200220-cluster-resource-set.md

 ## Summary

-Provide a mechanism for applying configuration in a cluster once it is created.
+Provide a mechanism for applying resources in a cluster once it is created.

 ## Motivation

 Clusters created by Cluster API are minimally functional.
-For instance,they do not have a container networking interface (CNI), which is required for pod-to-pod networking and any StorageClasses, which are required for dynamic persistent volume provisioning.
+For instance,they do not have a container networking interface (CNI), which is required for pod-to-pod networking, or any StorageClasses, which are required for dynamic persistent volume provisioning.
-Users today must first remember to add these things to every cluster they create, and then actually add them.
+Users today must manually add these components to every cluster they create.

 Having a mechanism to sync an initial set of default resources after clusters are created makes clusters created with Cluster API functional and ready for workloads from the beginning, without requiring additional user intervention.

+To achieve this, ClusterResourceSet CRD is introduced that will be responsible for applying a set resources defined by users to the matching clusters.

 ### Goals

-Provide a means to specify a set of resources to apply automatically to newly-created and existing Clusters.
-Resources initially will be applied only once, adding sync functionality is optional
+- Provide a means to specify a set of resources to apply automatically to newly-created and existing Clusters.
+Resources will be applied only once.
-Support additions to the resource list by applying the new added resources to both new and existing matching clusters Support both json and yaml resources
+- Support additions to the resource list by applying the new added resources to both new and existing matching clusters.
+- Support both json and yaml resources.

 ### Non-Goals/Future Work

-Replace or compete with the Cluster Addons subproject Support deletion of resources.
-Deleting resources from the list will not result in deletion of those resources from the synced clusters, but deleted resources will not be applied to the new clusters
+- Replace or compete with the Cluster Addons subproject.
+- Support deletion of resources from clusters.
+Deleting a resource from a ClusterResourceSet or deleting a ClusterResourceSet does not result in deletion of those resources from clusters.
-Responsible for cleaning up resources applied by ClusterResourceSet controller when ClusterResourceSet resource is deleted Responsible for lifecycle management of the installed resources (such as CNI)
+- Lifecycle management of the installed resources (such as CNI).
+- Support reconciliation of resources on resource hash change and/or periodically.
+This can be a future enhancement work.

 ## Proposal